jbrown81/structure_function/README.md

 # Structure–Function Analyses for AD/FTD (MATLAB)
-Code for the analyses in *Functional Network Collapse in Neurodegenerative Disease* (Brown et al., 2025).
+Code for the analyses in *Functional network collapse in neurodegenerative disease* (Brown et al., 2025).

 This repo has two main scripts: